 - Quick Setup: Hevo with its automated features, can be set up in minimal time.
 Moreover, with its simple and interactive UI, it is extremely easy for new customers to work on and perform operations

 - Auto Schema Mapping: Hevo takes away the tedious task of schema management & automatically detects the schema of incoming data from SQL Server and replicates it to the destination schema.

-- Data Transformations: Using Transformations in Hevo, you can perform multiple operations like data cleansing, data enrichment, data normalization before loading the data to your desired destination.
-You can perform these transformations using 2 methods – Writing a Python-based transformation script or Using Hevo’s drag and drop transformation blocks.
+- Data Transformations: Using Transformations in Hevo, you can perform multiple operations like data cleansing, enrichment, and data normalization before loading the data to your desired destination.
+You can perform these transformations using 2 methods – Writing a Python-based transformation script or Using Hevo’s drag-and-drop transformation blocks.